 If you have browsed social media platforms, you may have noticed that collagen protein is hot right now.
 Many people are using it and putting it in pretty much everything.
-But there are several different types of collagen to choose from.
+But there are several different types of it to choose from.

-Exactly how many types of collagen are there?
+Exactly how many types of them are there?
 There are 16 total, but 80-90% of the body is made up of types I, II and III.
 We’re going to take a brief look so you can understand the differences between them (x).

 - Type I – Used for strong hair, skin, nails and bones.